 Our Dancing Daughters could not have been a better showcase for Joan and her talent.
 Made in the days before the censorship of the Hays Code (1930-1967), producers continued to push the limit of what was shown on screen.
 As a result, this silent movie feels anything but and its energy completely captures the zeitgeist of the times.
 Joan was a huge part of that...her dancing was front and center, and her free spirit and journey through the loosening morals of the 1920s made her seem the quintessential flapper.
 This included The Great Gatsby (1925) author F. Scott Fitzgerald who wrote,

-As you'll see, the style of Our Dancing Daughters is the epitome of Art Deco glamour.
+Yet Our Dancing Daughters should be remembered as a great success for Cox.
+Its style was the epitome of Art Deco glamour and immediately influenced fashion of the late 1920s.
 Each of the actresses--Joan, Anita Page, and Dorothy Sebastian--wear dress after dress dripping in sequins, beading, and fringe.
 Accessories like fur stoles and long necklaces are draped over the girls for their parties at night.
-But during the day, there is a much more modest look in their casual attire that includes particularly inspirational menswear.
-Though Gloria Swanson had launched the look in Her Husband's Trademark (1922), Our Dancing Daughters made menswear very modern and would later inspire Diane Keaton's iconic look in Annie Hall (1977).
-It's no wonder then that Our Dancing Daughters has become the reference point for any production today that is set in the 1920s, such as Oscar winner The Artist (2011) and Baz Luhrmann's upcoming update of The Great Gatsby (summer 2013).
-See just why I consider this classic such a Style Essential.
+The production and costume design completely captured the decadence of the age, so it's no wonder that Our Dancing Daughters has become the reference point for any production today that is set in the 1920s, such as Oscar winners The Artist (2011) and Baz Luhrmann's The Great Gatsby (2013).

 Champagne and Joan in her showstopper of a quintessential 1920s flapper dress